 - We are not an academic journal.
 So do not use foot notes or in-text citations.
 When you refer to reports or relevant news, please hyperlink them.

-- Briefly explain people.
+- Please provide a brief about people and places.
 Not everyone knows who “professor Nguyen” is.
 It is easier to understand if you write “Nguyen, professor of water management at Vietnam University”.

 - Please send photos as separate attachments, properly numbered.
 Do not paste them in the text file of your story.

 - Please include captions to photos at the end of your story, as numbered.
-And photographer’s name.
+Include photographer’s name.

 You should be open to your write-up being edited.
 We will contact you for clarifications and re-writes, if necessary.